isotope/docs/README.md

 ## Cloning

-The project installs the Hugo Learn theme as a git submodule.
+The project installs the Hugo Relearn theme as a git submodule.
 Thus when cloning the repository, you need to use the `--recurse-submodules` parameter:

 ```bash